 Cultural info: Downtown Panama City has become known as the Art District of Bay County.
 Since 1978, the Bay Arts Alliance has served as the local non-profit agency for Arts in Bay County.
 The goal of the Alliance is to provide cultural enrichment to the community and its visitors through educational experiences and quality performances.

-What to see and do: St Andrews State Recreation Area is one of the most popular outdoor recreation spots in Florida.
-Rated the "Number One Beach in America" in 1995 by coastal authority Dr. Stephen Leatherman, it is best known for its 1 1/2 miles of white sand beaches, natural dunes and crystal-clear water.
+What to see and do: St. Andrews State Recreation Area is one of the most popular outdoor recreation spots in Florida.
+Regularly rated one of the best beaches in the nation, St. Andrews' beach it is best known for its 1 1/2 miles of white sand beaches, natural dunes and crystal-clear water.

 The soft Panama City Beach sand is actually quartz crystals, which over time has been broken down, bleached, polished and deposited on the shoreline.
 This natural process has made Panama City Beach home to the "World's Most Beautiful Beaches."

 Panama City Beach and the surrounding areas maintain 37 parks that offer swimming, fishing and boating, nature trails for hiking and biking, picnicking, golf and tennis.
 St. Andrews Bay surrounds much of Panama City Beach, providing it with a natural, protected harbor.
 Several charter boats are available from the harbor for deep-sea fishing.

 For more information about Panama City Beach click on the following link to visit the Panama City Beach Convention & Visitors Bureau: